Integration and application

 The main players involved in the ESG/SRI process

-Sustainable and Responsible Investments Committee planned for ESG/SRI products
+Environmental, Social and Governance Committee planned for ESG/SRI products

 Defines the proposals to be submitted to the Board of Directors on sustainable and responsible issues; monitors the exposure of assets against identified ESG indicators; monitors the Critical Issuers’ escalation process.

-Within Eurizon thare are also: Sustainability Committee for Ethical products
+Within Eurizon are also: Sustainability Committee for Ethical products

 Collaborates with the Board of Directors to ensure the compliance of management choices with ethical principles for Ethical products

-Oversees the activities of devolution and charity for funds of ethical system
+Oversees the activities of devolution and charity for ethical funds

-* The Principles for Responsible Investment (PRI) have been prepared by the United Nations in 2006 with the aim of promoting the dissemination of sustainable and responsible investment among investors.
+* The Principles for Responsible Investment (PRI) were prepared by the United Nations in 2006 with the aim of promoting the dissemination of sustainable and responsible investment among investors.

 The principles are: